How to be a blended family or stepfamily in the early years

 Some couples have joint bank accounts and share all their finances.
 Others keep their finances separate and cover family costs between them.
 Others have a shared account for household expenses and also have their own separate accounts.

-When you’re deciding how to manage your finances as a blended family or stepfamily, it can help to:
+When you’re deciding how to manage your finances as a blended family or stepfamily, these tips might help:

-- keep talking as new things come up, like the cost of having a baby together and what it will mean if one of you goes on parental leave
+- Keep talking as new things come up.
+For example, if you’re having a baby together, what will it mean if one of you goes on parental leave?

-- think about what each of you will contribute to the mortgage or house repairs.
+- Think about what each of you will contribute to things like rent, mortgage and house repairs.

 Some blended families think about a legal agreement for finances, especially for things like mortgages and house repairs.
 It can also be a good idea to see a financial adviser.
 You can find out more at MoneySmart – Choosing a financial adviser.